 If you’re concerned about buying someone else’s gift card, like I was at first, you’ll be pleased to know that Raise offers a money-back guarantee for 1 year after you’ve purchased the card.
 I’ve been using the service a lot the past few months and I’ve had no problems.

-If you’ve never used Raise before, go through this link and you can get $10 off your first purchase of $100 or more.
-Once you’ve made a purchase you’ll be on their email list, and they often have sales that will be promoted through their email list.
+Once you’ve made a purchase from Raise, you’ll be on their email list, and they often have sales that will be promoted through their email list.
 With the sales you can sometimes save an extra 4-6% on any purchase.

 Want to save even more money with Raise?
-You can get an additional 1% cash back on your purchases at Raise if you go through Ebates.
-If you don’t have an Ebates account already, sign up for free through this link and you’ll get a $10 bonus after your first purchase.
+You can get an additional 1% cash back on your purchases at Raise if you go through Rakuten.
+If you don’t have a Rakuten account already, sign up for free through this link and you’ll get a $10 bonus after your first purchase.

 The great thing about buying gift cards at Raise is you can do this for purchases that you would be making anyway.
 I don’t advocate spending additional money, simply shift your habits and buy a gift card before you go to a restaurant or store.
 Using this approach I’ve saved up to 30% at certain restaurants.